WSWUP/WREVAP/README.md

 # Reproducibility

-The new Python version of the model may not always generate outputs that are identical to the original model, however differences are negligible.
-The original fortran version of the model used some 32-bit floating point values and math functions, while the Python version uses entirely 64 bit floating point values and functions, which are more precise than the original version.
+The new Python version of the model may not always generate outputs that are identical to the original Fortran model, however the differences are negligible.
+The original Fortran version of the model used some 32-bit floating point values and math functions, while the Python version uses entirely 64 bit floating point values and functions, which are more precise than the original version.
 Rounding errors in the original model result in negligible differences between the output data.

 # File Setup